 English language requirements

-If your first language is not English, or your first degree was not taught in English, we’ll need to see evidence of your English language ability.
-The minimum requirement for English language is IELTS 6.5 or equivalent.
-We offer a range of English language courses to help you meet the English language requirement prior to starting your masters programme:
+We offer a range of English language courses to help you meet the English language requirement prior to starting your masters course:

-- 14 weeks English (for IELTS of 5.0 with no skill lower than 4.5)
+- 20 weeks English (for IELTS of 5.0 with no skill lower than 4.5)

-- 10 weeks English (for IELTS of 5.0 with minimum of 5.0 in writing and no skill lower than 4.5)
+- 14 weeks English (for IELTS of 5.0 with minimum of 5.0 in writing and no skill lower than 4.5)